jbx-protocol/juice-docs-v2/blog/2022-07-02-the-power-of-tokenomics-explained.md

 ### Weight

-The term *weight* simple means how many tokens or other assets, such as NFTs, a contributor will receive for a set amount of contribution.
+The term *weight* simply means how many tokens or other assets, such as NFTs, a contributor will receive for a set amount of contribution.
 For instance, a contributor who puts $1000 into your project may receive a million tokens (if you so choose).

 ### Burning versus Redeeming tokens